A monopole invariant for families of contact structures: Families of spin-c structures and irreducible configurations

-The $3$-dimensional contact analogue of Taubes' Theorem about closed symplectic $4$-manifolds now states that for a contact structure $\xi$ which admits a strong symplectic filling, the contact invariant $\mathbf{c}(\xi )$, which we now view as an element in the monopole Floer cohomology group $\widehat{HM}^{\ast}(Y , [\s_{\xi, \alpha , j}] )$, is non-vanishing.
-A monopole Floer proof of this result has recently been given by M. Echeverria \cite{mariano}.
+The $3$-dimensional contact analogue of Taubes' Theorem about closed symplectic $4$-manifolds now states that for a contact structure $\xi$ which admits a strong symplectic filling, the contact invariant $\mathbf{c}(\xi ) \in \widecheck{HM}^{\ast}(-Y , -\s_{\xi, \alpha , j} )$, is non-vanishing.
+A monopole Floer proof of this result has recently been given by Echeverria \cite{mariano}.